Cheeger-Simons differential characters with compact support and Pontryagin duality: Cohomological preliminaries

 \subsection{Cheeger-Simons differential characters}

 The starting point for our investigations is the graded commutative ring of Cheeger-Simons differential characters \cite{CS}, which was later recognized as a model for differential cohomology~\cite{BB, SS}.
-Different yet equivalent models have been developed in terms of smooth Deligne cohomology \cite{Brylinski}, differential cocycles \cite{HS} and de Rham-Federer currents \cite{HLZ}.
-It was proven in \cite{SS, BB} that differential cohomology is uniquely determined up to unique natural equivalences.
+Different models have been developed in terms of de Rham-Federer currents \cite{HLZ}, differential cocycles \cite{HS} and smooth Deligne cohomology \cite{Brylinski}.
+In \cite{HL1} several models were shown to be canonically isomorphic and, using an axiomatic approach, it was later proven in \cite{SS, BB} that differential cohomology is uniquely determined up to unique natural equivalences.
 See also \cite{Bu12} for a more abstract homotopy theoretic approach to (generalized) differential cohomology theories.

 \begin{defi} A degree $k$ Cheeger-Simons differential character on a manifold $M$ is a homomorphism $h : Z_{k-1}(M)\to \bbT$ into the circle group $\bbT := \bbR/\bbZ$ for which there exists a differential form $\omega_h\in\Omega^k(M)$ such that